isiahmeadows/mithril.js/vnode-structure.md

 - They note that it's *very* difficult to block arbitrary JavaScript in general and that their defense could still be penetrated in many circumstances.
 - Some of the potential vulnerabilities they claim exist are almost certainly *not* exploitable in practice.
 	- The section on "[...] if your server has a hole that lets the user store an arbitrary JSON object while the client code expects a string, [...]" is itself fairly niche, and even in this case, you almost always do further processing before rendering the value.
+	- It notes pretty clearly it *doesn't* protect against things like `href: "javascript:doSomethingReallyEvil()"` or spreading untrusted attributes.
+	- Most of the hypotheticals are just about things frameworks already address, like unescaped strings and the like.
+- The obvious case of an object without a `.mask` is already rejected for reasons other than this, but it'd also catch 99% of the issues that'd really occur in practice, including some I've encountered personally.